 Entrepreneur in Residence

-As an Entrepreneur in Residence at the Shea Center, Ross is focused on providing mentorship for student-founders in the Accelerate@Shea startup accelerator and guides them in their building and development processes.
+As an Entrepreneur in Residence at the Shea Center, Maggie is focused on providing mentorship for the Start@Shea's executive board and supporting them on all fronts of event management and development processes.